sass/sass/proposal/package-importer.d.ts.md

 ### Resolving the root directory for a package

-This algorithm takes a string, `packageName`, and an optional absolute URL `previousURL`, and returns an absolute URL to the root directory for the most proximate installed `packageName`.
+This algorithm takes a string, `packageName`, and an absolute URL `baseURL`, and returns an absolute URL to the root directory for the most proximate installed `packageName`.

-* Let `parentURL` be the value of `previousURL` if it is defined, otherwise the URL to the current directory.

-* Return the result of `PACKAGE_RESOLVE(packageName, parentURL)` as defined in the [Node resolution algorithm specification].
+* Return the result of `PACKAGE_RESOLVE(packageName, baseURL)` as defined in the [Node resolution algorithm specification].

 [Node resolution algorithm specification]: https://nodejs.org/api/esm.html#resolution-algorithm-specification